Skip to main content

 Who Is the Holy Spirit?
 (Not What)

-And here’s the challenge: If that’s the framework we carry, it shapes how we understand the Holy Spirit—often without us even realising it.
+And here is the challenge.
+If that is the framework we carry, it shapes how we understand the Holy Spirit, often without us realising it.
 Because the Holy Spirit is not a force.
-And He’s not a ghost in the way culture imagines either.
+And he is not a ghost in the way culture imagines either.
 He is someone.
-Jesus Himself promised that the Holy Spirit would come—not as a distant power, but as a personal helper and teacher (John 14:26).
+Jesus himself promised that the Holy Spirit would come, not as a distant power, but as a personal helper and teacher (John 14:26).

 A Simple Way to See the Difference

-My wife cooks amazing food—honestly, she’s brilliant.
+My wife cooks amazing food, honestly, she is brilliant.
 But she knows I love my steak cooked rare.
 Now imagine I told someone:

 “I had beautiful food last night cooked by it.”

-You’d probably pause and think, What did he just eat? 😅
+You would probably pause and think, What did he just eat?

-That’s the difference we’re talking about.
-Because when we refer to the Holy Spirit as an “it,” we unintentionally turn Him into a thing rather than a person.
-But the Bible doesn’t describe Him that way.
-He is the Holy Spirit—one with the Father and the Son, the one God.
+That is the difference we are talking about.
+Because when we refer to the Holy Spirit as an “it,” we unintentionally turn him into a thing rather than a person.
+But the Bible does not describe him that way.
+He is the Holy Spirit, one with the Father and the Son, the one God.
 Not less than God.
 Not a part of God.
 Not something God uses.
 But God, known personally and working in our lives.

 What He Is Like